 You can go online or to your local pet store and purchase catnip or cat grass.
 The plants are perfectly safe for cats to chew on and eat.
 They are easy to grow and don’t require much of a green thumb.

 Trim the Plants

 Keeping your plants well-trimmed regularly, especially those that hang or have dangling foliage, may keep your curious kitty from being enticed by them.

 Some cat owners have set aside space for a plant room in their homes.
 Of course, not everyone will have this extra space, but it’s an idea for those that do.

 Buy Artificial Plants

-If you only display plants in the home for décor purposes but share your life with a loveable cat, you can go shopping for some artificial plants to display.
-These plants are non-toxic and can give you peace of mind.
-Many plants that are toxic to cats do have artificial versions that are made to look exactly like them.
+If you only display plants in the home for décor purposes but share your life with a loveable cat, you can go shopping for artificial plants to display.
+They are non-toxic and can give you peace of mind.
+Many plants that are toxic to cats have artificial versions that look exactly like them.

-Rubber plants are toxic to cats, and you should contact your veterinarian if your cat has ingested this plant.
-While these plants are not as toxic as some other species, and the reaction is typically not fatal.
-But they can still cause severe irritation of the mouth, digestive system, and even the skin.
-The good news is, there are plenty of ways to keep your cat safe from poisonous plants.
+Rubber plants are toxic to cats, and you should contact your veterinarian if your cat has ingested their leaves or stems.
+They are not as toxic as some other species, and the reaction is typically not fatal.
+However, they can still cause severe irritation of the mouth, digestive system, and skin.
+The good news is there are plenty of ways to keep your cat safe from poisonous plants.

 - Are Air Plants Toxic to Cats?
 Keeping Your Cat Safe